rootjaxk/ADScanner/README.md

 Within a few minutes you can understand the biggest risks impacting your Active Directory and can work on minimizing the likelihood of ransomware.

-Inspired from the pingcastle and locksmith projects.
+Inspired from the [pingcastle](https://github.com/vletoux/pingcastle) and [locksmith](https://github.com/TrimarcJake/Locksmith) projects.

 ## Why this tool?
 Typical penetration tests are costly, time-constrained, not consistent and depend highly on the skill of the tester.
-Reports are rushed and generic remediation recommendations given, resulting in clients accepting their risks rather than actually remediating their issues.
+Reports can be rushed and generic remediation recommendations given, resulting in clients accepting their risks rather than actually remediating their issues.

 ADScanner addresses this, providing a free way to perform an Active Directory pentest on-demand and receive a professional report within minutes.
 It has been designed based of years of assessing vulnerable Active Directory environments & improving current gaps and accessibility in current tooling.